darekkay/static-marks/README.md

     - https://example.com
 ```

-Notes and nested links are added as children of a link (the first element is the link URL):
+Notes and nested links are added as children of a link (the first element is the link URL).
+__NOTE:__ if the text is a valid-formatted URL it will be automatically converted to a link:

 ```yaml
 - Link with notes: